abhishek-417/abhishek-417/README.md

 # 💫 About Me:
 Hi there!
 I'm new to GitHub and excited to start my journey in coding and collaboration.
 I'm currently learning and exploring new technologies to improve my skills.
-I'm especially interested in:<br><br>Learning programming languages like Python, JavaScript, or HTML/CSS<br><br>Working on small projects to build my portfolio<br><br>Collaborating with others and contributing to open source<br><br>I'm here to grow, share, and connect with developers around the world.
+I'm especially interested in:<br><br>Learning programming languages like Python,  or HTML/CSS<br><br>Working on small projects to build my portfolio<br><br>Collaborating with others and contributing to open source<br><br>I'm here to grow, share, and connect with developers around the world.
 Feel free to check out my repositories, give feedback, or just say hi!

 ## 🌐 Socials: